-It is strongly recommended that the purpose and role played in lighting a room determine the type of light source to be used.
+It is strongly recommended that the purpose of the lighting determine the type of light source to be used.
 The following luminous flux per metre value can serve as a useful orientation aid:

-Ambient light or highlight of objects or furniture elements: up to 500 lumens per meter (160lm per foot)
+Ambient light or highlight of objects, furniture elements: up to 500 lumens per meter (160lm per foot)

-General lighting via light lines and workplace lighting via spotlights: up to 2400 lumens per metre (600 lm/foot), depending on the design of the bay and the materials used.
+General lighting via light lines and workplace lighting via spotlights: up to 2500 lumens per metre (600 lm/foot), depending on the design of the cove and the materials used.
 In many cases up to 1500 lumens per meter (500 lm/foot) are sufficient.

 3. Use LED strips that are easy to install and have low redundancy of parts

-The light sources have to be easily spread out over long distances and use as less auxiliary items as possible, for example wires, connectors, screws or transformers.
+The light sources have to be easily installed out over long distances and use as less auxiliary items as possible, for example wires, connectors, screws or transformers.
 A large capacity transformer is recommended.

 4. Use LED modules or strips with the best light quality, spectrum and color rendering index.

-If a cove light is to be an imitation of daylight then it should be in almost all aspects.
+If a cove light is to be an imitation of daylight then it should be such in almost all aspects, including the spectrum.

 Currently the closest match to the sunlight come from LEDs come with full spectrum technology, such as Nichia Optisolis and Seoul Semiconductor SunLike, both with almost day-like spectrum and maximum scores for all the CRI test colors.
 Their spectrum and how it compares to sunlight and other light sources can be seen below.